-The datum_flags specifies whether server time and/or client sequence number should precede protocol elements for all clients recorded by context (see section 2.1).
+The datum_flags specifies whether server time and/or client sequence number should precede protocol elements for all clients recorded by context (See the section called "Datum Flags").
 When a clients element identifies a particular client and the client is not yet targeted for recording in the given context, the client is added to the set of clients to record, and the protocol to record for that client is set to the union of all ranges.
 When the client is already targeted for recording, the protocol to record for that client is set to the union of all ranges.
-When the element is XRecordCurrentClients, XRecordFutureClients, or XRecordAll-Clients, the actions described in section 2.2 "Selecting Clients" are performed.
+When the element is XRecordCurrentClients XRecordFutureClients or XRecordAllClients the actions described in the section called "Selecting Clients" are performed.